 Button Name Description Add Adds a new entry to the table or database.
 Cancel Cancels the changes made to the page.
 Clear All Clears all entries in the log table.
+About Click to show the AP type and version number.
 Delete Deletes an entry in a table.
 Select an entry first.
 Edit Edits or modifies an existing entry.
 Select an entry first.
 Refresh Redisplays the current page with the latest data.
 Save Saves the settings or configuration.
 Update Updates the new information to the startup configuration.